About CBP-STEM

 Accepting Applications for the Kickstarter 2.0 COHORT 3 and 4

-To maximize STEM’s economic and educational benefits, the center focuses on bringing together Hispanic-serving, minority-serving, and rural institutions to focus on STEM educational opportunities.
-The center also develops specific plans and programs that help faculty and administrators effectively and efficiently recruit, educate and retain students in STEM.
-An overarching goal is to equip faculty and researchers with the specific DEI knowledge, skills, and inclusive language they need to develop their broader impact plans and successful grant proposals.
+To maximize STEM’s economic and educational benefits, the center focuses on bringing together Hispanic-serving, minority-serving and rural institutions to focus on STEM educational opportunities.
+The center also develops specific plans and programs that help faculty and administrators effectively and efficiently recruit, educate, and retain students in STEM.
+An overarching goal is to equip faculty and researchers with the specific Culturally Responsive knowledge, skills, and inclusive language they need to develop their broader impact plans and successful grant proposals.

 Our vision